lt616/Voice-vim-editor/README.md

     ```
     VoiceCommand("select parent node")
     ```
-    If there is no node selected, shows error message.
+    If there is no node selected or no parent node, shows error message.
 Otherwise select parent of current selected node in visual mode.

   - [x] **Select first child node of current node**
     ```
     VoiceCommand("select child node")
     ```
-    If there is no node selected, shows error message.
+    If there is no node selected or no child node, shows error message.
 Otherwise select the first child of current selected node in visual mode.

-  - [ ] **Select previous sibling of current node**
+  - [] **Select previous sibling of current node**

-  - [ ] **Select next sibling of current node**
+  - [x] **Select next sibling of current node**
+    ```
+    VoiceCommand("select next sibling node")
+    ```
+    If there is no node selected or no next sibling, shows error message.
+Otherwise select the next sibling node in visual mode.

   - [ ] **Search a node**